Companies

 Samsung Foundry

 Samsung Foundry, a business unit of Samsung Electronics' Device Solutions Division, provides advanced logic semiconductor fabrication services to internal divisions (e.g., System LSI, Mobile) and external fabless customers.
-It has implemented Gate-All-Around (GAA) transistor architecture at the 3nm node, with SF3 (3GAA) in production since mid-2024.
-Foundry market share rankings vary by source and quarter; Q2 2024 reports placed it second behind TSMC at ~13-15%.
-Latest Q3/Q4 2024 data unavailable in provided Wikipedia excerpt; verification with recent industry reports (e.g., TrendForce, Counterpoint) recommended.
+It implemented Gate-All-Around (GAA) transistor architecture at the 3nm node, with SF3 (3GAA) entering production in mid-2024.
+Foundry market share was reported at ~13-15% in Q2 2024, ranking second behind TSMC per some sources; latest quarterly data requires verification from industry reports (e.g., TrendForce, Counterpoint).

 Samsung Memory

-Largest memory chip maker globally by market share in DRAM, NAND flash, and HBM per TrendForce data through Q3 2024; latest status (Q4 2024 onward) requires confirmation from current industry reports (e.g., TrendForce, OMDIA).
+Largest memory chip maker globally by market share in DRAM, NAND flash, and HBM per TrendForce data through Q3 2024; Q4 2024 and later status uncertain pending latest reports from TrendForce or OMDIA.

 Screen Holdings

 SCREEN Holdings Co., Ltd. (株式会社SCREENホールディングス), formerly Dainippon Screen Mfg.
-Co., Ltd., is a Japanese holding company headquartered in Kyoto.
+Co., Ltd. (name changed August 5, 2014), is a Japanese holding company headquartered in Kyoto.
 It oversees the manufacture and sale of equipment for semiconductor, flat panel display, optical disc storage media, and precision technology production through subsidiaries in Japan, the US, UK, Germany, Netherlands, China, Hong Kong, South Korea, Taiwan, Singapore, and Australia.
-Manufacturing sites include facilities in Kyoto, Yasu (Shiga), Hikone (Shiga), and Taga (Shiga).
-It maintains a technology supply relationship with SEMES Co., Ltd. in South Korea, which originated as a joint venture and provides cleaning equipment to Samsung.
+Manufacturing sites include facilities in Kyoto, Yasu (Shiga), Hikone (Shiga), and Taga (Shiga); offices include locations in Kudanminani (Chiyoda, Tokyo) and Etchūjima (Koto, Tokyo).
+SCREEN originally formed a joint venture with SEMES Co., Ltd. in South Korea.
+Although no capital relationship remains, SEMES continues to use SCREEN technology and derives all its revenue from Samsung's cleaning equipment orders.

 Shin-Etsu Chemical